BenjaminAnding/ENGL365PROJ4/_classPages/CMPS260.markdown

 Integrated software engineering principles, fundamental data structures, and algorithm design and development.
 Requirements, specifications, design, implementation and testing.

 # Summary:
 Essentially like CMPS 150, but with Java instead of Python.
 You’ll learn a few more complex ideas, but it’s still introductory.
+3 Credit hours, 3 Lecture hours.

 # Difficulty:  3/10